rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos.md

    `Allow` statements to `Require` statements, as shown in step 7.

-10. In the `/etc/httpd/conf/httpd.conf` file, also comment out the `LoadModule` directives for modules that are no longer used.
+10. In the `/etc/httpd/conf/httpd.conf` file, also comment out the `LoadModule` directives for modules that are no longer used, as shown in the following example:

         #2.4 upgrade LoadModule authn_alias_module modules/mod_authn_alias.so
         #2.4 upgrade LoadModule authn_default_module modules/mod_authn_default.so
         #2.4 upgrade LoadModule authz_default_module modules/mod_authz_default.so
         #2.4 upgrade LoadModule disk_cache_module modules/mod_disk_cache.so

-  1. Edit the `/etc/httpd/conf/httpd.conf` file to add the following line with the other authz modules:
+11. Edit the `/etc/httpd/conf/httpd.conf` file to add the following line with the other authz modules:

         LoadModule authz_core_module modules/mod_authz_core.so